2023 Election Cycle

 City of Marquette

-Under state law, 2023 candidates were required to file completed paperwork with the City Clerk no later than 4 p.m. on April 25, 2023.
+The filing deadline for candidates for the Marquette City Commission and the Marquette Board of Light and Power is April 23, 2024.
+Under state law, candidates are required to file completed paperwork with the City Clerk no later than 4 p.m. on that day.

 Polling Locations